ProOPF: Benchmarking and Improving LLMs for Professional-Grade Power Systems Optimization Modeling: Introduction

 \section{Introduction}

 { Power system optimization modeling has become increasingly complex as growing renewable penetration and expanding system scale amplify the diversity of operating conditions and operational requirements \cite{shen2025physics,biagioni2020learning,pan2020deepopf,wan2023adapsafe}.
 In this context, optimal power flow (OPF) and its variants serve as a foundational modeling framework that underpins a wide range of operational decision-making tasks in power systems \cite{abdi2017review, zuo2025probabilistic}.
-Since its introduction by Carpentier in 1962 \cite{carpentier1962contribution}, OPF has been widely deployed to optimize generation and network operation under physical power flow laws and operational constraints, delivering substantial economic benefits \cite{schecter2013exploration}.
+Since its introduction by Carpentier in 1962 \cite{babiker2025optimal}, OPF has been widely deployed to optimize generation and network operation under physical power flow laws and operational constraints, delivering substantial economic benefits \cite{schecter2013exploration}.
 In real-world operations, diverse operating conditions are typically reflected through parameter variations in OPF instances, such as changes in loads, or network limits \cite{pan2020deepopf, rivera2026pfdeltabenchmarkdatasetpower}.
-Beyond parametric changes, certain scenarios impose additional operational requirements—e.g., security constraints—that necessitate structural modifications to OPF formulations, including the introduction of new objectives, constraints, or decision variables \cite{wangACOptimalPower2023, zuo2025probabilistic}.
-As a result, practical OPF-based power system optimization remains heavily dependent on domain expertise to interpret operating contexts and to select appropriate formulation components that ensure both physical consistency and operational validity \cite{jia2025enhancing}.}

-{ Recent advances in large language models (LLMs), exemplified by GPT \cite{achiam2023gpt} and Qwen \cite{bai2023qwen}, have made it increasingly feasible to leverage LLMs for optimization modeling and code generation from natural language (NL) specifications, including OPF in power systems \cite{jia2025enhancing}.
-Motivated by this prospect, numerous benchmarks have been proposed to evaluate LLM capabilities in optimization modeling \cite{xiao2025survey}, including NL4Opt \cite{ramamonjison2023nl4opt} for NL-to-formulation translation, and MAMO \cite{huang2024mamo} and Optibench \cite{yang2024optibench}, which incorporate paired solutions and industry-inspired instances.
-Despite these advances, existing benchmarks focus on coarse-grained cross-domain generalization across heterogeneous optimization tasks (e.g., vehicle routing \cite{xiao2023chain} and job-shop scheduling \cite{yang2024optibench}) as shown in \autoref{fig:motivation}, }{but fall short in evaluating fine-grained, expert-level modeling competence, which is essential for power system operation.}
+Beyond parametric changes, the rising frequency of extreme scenarios (e.g., severe weather events or sudden outages) demands adaptive real-time dispatch models capable of dynamic structural modifications, such as injecting ad-hoc security constraints or probabilistic formulations \cite{wangACOptimalPower2023, zuo2025probabilistic}.
+While power system experts can manually revise these OPF models to ensure physical consistency, the process is prohibitively expertise-intensive \cite{jabr2013adjustable, gao2022manage}.
+Crucially, the stringent time limits of real-time dispatch leave operators with no room to manually rewrite and debug complex implementation code when unexpected anomalies occur \cite{jia2025enhancing, jabr2013adjustable}.
+This temporal bottleneck underscores the critical need for an automated and agile modeling paradigm.}